sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 Since we predicted localization boxes in the form of offsets `(g_c_x, g_c_y, g_w, g_h)`, we would also need to encode the ground truth coordinates accordingly before we calculate the loss.

-The localization loss is the averaged **Smooth L1** loss between the positive matches and their ground truth offsets.
+The localization loss is the averaged **Smooth L1** loss between the encoded offsets of positively matched localization boxes and their ground truths.

 ![](./img/locloss.jpg)